An Improved Algorithm for Adversarial Linear Contextual Bandits via Reduction: Reduction from Linear Contextual Bandits to Linear Bandits

 \subsection{Bounding the error due to the discrepancy between $\approxlcb$ and $\Omega$}

 From Section~\ref{sec: connection con}, we know how to \emph{execute} the linear contextual bandit algorithm by leveraging a linear bandit procedure in $\approxlcb$.
 However, there are errors due to the discrepancy between $\approxlcb$ and $\Omega$ which contribute to the final regret.
+Let $\empD = \unif(\{\calA_1, \ldots, \calA_N\})$ denote the empirical distribution over the $N$ action sets drawn i.i.d.\ from $\calD$, and let $\approxlcb$ be constructed from them as in Lemma~\ref{lem:approxlcb-minksum}.